HSungHee/Deep-Learning/README.md

 curved in two directions, like the letter "S", or the Greek c(sigma).
 The result value is between 0 and 1.

 ## 06 Softmax Classification
+The Softmax function takes as input a vector z of K real numbers, and normalized it into a probability distribution consisting of K probabilities proportional to the exponentials of the input numbers.

 ### One Hot-Encoding
 One hot encoding is a process by which categorical variables are converted into a form that could be provided to ML algorithms to do a better job in prediction.
 In the "colour" variable example, there are 3 categories and therefore 3 binary variables are needed.
 A "1" value is placed in the binary variable for the colour and "0" values for the other colours.
 For example: